moritzmarquardt/AnalysisForNanoporousCarbonMaterials/README.md

-# Membrane Analysis Toolbox
+# Analysis for Carbon Materials
 With this toolbox you can analyse **molecular dynamics (MD)** simulation data to investigate properties of **nanoporous carbon materials (NCMs)**.
-It has been developed in the group of Kristyna Pluhackova at the University of Stuttgart for analysing **NCM** and their properties such as diffusion.
+It has been developed in the group of Kristyna Pluhackova at the University of Stuttgart for analysing **NCMs** and their properties such as diffusion.

 ## Main Components:
 - TransitionPathAnalysis class with the following key features: